imatix/gsl/README.txt

 #### Shuffle

 GSL can help to keep code neat by enlarging or shrinking white space so that column numbers match as far as possible between the script and the output file.
-For instance, in the value of the identifier X is ABCDEF then:
+For instance, if the value of the identifier X is ABCDEF, then:

     $(X)   .